rudymatela/fitspec/black/README.md

 ### Via Cabal

-*If you don't want to use Cabal, you can skip to the next section*
+*If you don't want to use Cabal, you can skip to the next section.*

 A [cabal file] is provided.
 If you would like to use cabal sandboxes, install [llcheck] like this: